GovernanceGRI Board of Directors

 Craig Broderick presently serves on the Board of Directors of Bank of Montreal, which he joined in 2018.
 He retired from Goldman Sachs in January 2018 after 32 years, having served most recently as the firm’s Chief Risk Officer from 2008-2018, responsible for the firm’s credit, market, operational, model and independent liquidity risk, as well as insurance.

-He was a member of GS’s Management Committee and chair or co-chair of its most senior risk committees.
-He remains affiliated with GS as a Senior Director.
-He also serves as a Director of RMG Group, and as a senior advisor to the Stone Point private equity firm, and to the Credit Benchmark alternative credit risk data solutions business.
-Prior to joining Goldman Sachs, Mr. Broderick worked at the Chase Manhattan Bank.
-Mr. Broderick holds a BA (Econ) from The College of William and Mary, in Virginia, and has been active with his alma mater including serving for eight years until 2017 as a Trustee, and as chair of its Investment Committee.
+Craig also serves as a Director of McDermott International and Circle Internet, and as a senior advisor to SEDA Experts, and the Credit Benchmark alternative credit risk data solutions business.
+Prior to joining Goldman Sachs, Craig worked at the Chase Manhattan Bank.
+He holds a BA (Econ) from The College of William and Mary in Virginia.
 He is active in a variety of non-profit organizations.

 Michelle L Collins